RadixSeven/VoluntaryTracker/QuickAndDirty/Readme.txt

 Other improvements
 ------------------

 Improve the uploaded data: break out times uploaded by project.
+(This may not be a good idea.
+When I mess up, sharing only the aggregate, I can redeem myself by working more.
+If I share the time intervals, I cannot erase the stain of a mistake.
+Better to share only the aggregate to encourage myself to work up to my goals.
+Improvement requires an avenue for redemption.)

 Graph time usage over a given time period (time spent over the last week).